Kali-Hunchback/FCC-Technical-Documentation-Page/README.md

 **Project 4 of 5**<br>
 This project is the first I have undertaken in a local environment whilst undertaking FreeCodeCamp's Web Development Certification.
 The included script is a testing suite available from FCC in order to enable compliance with the curriculum.

-## Project is in progress as of present.
-Will be deployed on completion.
 ## User Stories
 1. I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).